Marc Cooper, a Nation contributing editor, is a retired professor of journalism at the USC Annenberg School for Communication and Journalism.

-Cooper was news and public affairs director of KPFK-FM (Los Angeles) from 1980-83 and has been a correspondent for NBC, CBC and Monitor Radio.
-For television, he has been a reporter and a producer of news documentaries for CBS News, The Christian Science Monitor and PBS Frontline.
+Cooper was news and public affairs director of KPFK-FM (Los Angeles) from 1980 to 1983 and has been a correspondent for NBC, CBC, and Monitor Radio.
+For television, he has been a reporter and a producer of news documentaries for CBS News, The Christian Science Monitor, and PBS Frontline.

 Cooper’s journalism awards include prizes from The Society of Professional Journalists and PEN America, and several from the California Associated Press TV and Radio Association.

 An anthology of Cooper’s work, Roll Over Che Guevara: Travels of a Radical Reporter, was published by Verso in 1994.
 He was also a contributor to the collection Literary Las Vegas, published in 1995 by Holt.

 Returning to the system from which he was expelled, Cooper has also taught in the journalism departments at the Northridge and Los Angeles campuses of California State University.

 His Pinochet and Me: A Chilean Anti-Memoir (Verso), is available in paperback.

 The union representing more than 65,000 Southern California grocery workers has voted to authorize a region-wide strike against the giant Vons and Ralphs supermarket chains.
 A few months ago the same union authorized a strike against the Albertsons chain.